Gjacquenot/demo_grpc_server_with_rest_api/README.md

 [![Build Status](https://travis-ci.org/Gjacquenot/demo_grpc_server_with_rest_api.svg?branch=master)](https://travis-ci.org/Gjacquenot/demo_grpc_server_with_rest_api)

-This repository contains examples of gRPC servers with with HTTP/REST endpoints thanks to gRPC-gateways.
+This repository contains examples of gRPC servers with HTTP/REST endpoints thanks to gRPC-gateways.

 A [`Dockerfile`](Dockerfile) is used to define all required dependencies.